 This is where you pick up the Moutzouris railway track.
 It is part of a rail line built at the end of the 19th century, connecting Volos with Lehonia.
 It passes over arched bridges and through narrow tunnels and allowed previously remote communities to thrive.
 The station here is called Argyraiika and, as you follow the tracks, there are beautiful views to the Pegasetic Gulf.

 You now enter the most scenic part of the walk.
-Before reaching the village of Vyzitsa, you pass by church of Timios Stavros (keep an eye out for the little chapel of Agios Taxiarhis perched on the cliffside above you).
-After that comes the wonderful Katafidi Waterfall and, soon after, the first houses of Vyzitsa, a wonderfully preserved settlement at an altitude of 550m.
+Before reaching the village of Vyzitsa, you pass by the Church of Timios Stavros (keep an eye out for the little Chapel of Agios Taxiarhis perched on the cliffside above you).
+After that comes the Katafidi Waterfall and, soon after, the first houses of Vyzitsa, a preserved settlement at an altitude of 550m.
 The listed village is one of the highlights of Pelion, with cobblestone streets, slate-roofed mansion houses and a village square with a centuries-old plane tree.
-You leave the village on the footpath passing near the church of Agios Ioannis Prodromos, which you can also visit.
+You leave the village on the footpath passing near the Church of Agios Ioannis Prodromos, which you can also visit.

 Continuing along the railway tracks, you pass through the forest towards Milies.
 But before reaching the train station, take a detour of around 500m out of town to the De Chirico (or Taxiarhes) steel bridge.
 It is distinctive because the lines curve along the bridge.
-Heading back to Milies, you can prepare for a wonderful meal in the village and visit the little church of Taxiarhes, notable for its beautiful 18th-century frescoes, painted over more a period of more than three decades by a single monk.
+Heading back to Milies, you can have a wonderful meal in the village and visit the little Church of Taxiarhes, notable for its beautiful 18th-century frescoes, painted over more than three decades by a single monk.

 The Centaur’s Cave

-On the path out of Miles you will pass the Cave of Chiron the Centaur (to give it its full name).
+On the path out of Miles you will pass the Cave of Chiron the Centaur.
 Chiron was a centaur (the mythical creatures with the head, arms and torso of a man and the body and legs of a horse) who, according to legend, taught Achilles, Hercules and local boy Jason (of Argonaut and Golden Fleece fame).
-The aura of the cave is fantastic, in parts reaching a height of 10-15m and elsewhere having a collapsed roof.
-Take your time to soak up the atmosphere before heading back towards Kala Nera.
+The cave has a fantastic aura, in parts reaching a height of 10-15m and elsewhere having a collapsed roof.
+Soak up the atmosphere before heading back towards Kala Nera.